PatWalters/kmeans/README.md

 ```shell
 kmeans.py all --in test10K.smi --clusters 500 --out test10K_clusters.csv --fp_bits 512
 ```
-If you're using processing a larger file you may want to play around with some of the options.
+If you're processing a larger input file you may want to play around with some of the options.
 As such, you may not want to regenerate the fingerprints every time.
 For cases like this, the script has an alternate workflow where you can write the fingerprints to disc then read the fingerprints in and cluster.
 The workflow is like this.